Tam-Taro/Advanced-SEL-Filtering/README.md

   - `Visual Tag`:  If your device doesn't support DV add `DV Only` into `Excluded`.
 Same for 3D.
   -   `Encode`: `Exclude H-OU, H-SBS` for non 3DTV
  - Optional: Import [Vidhin's json for merged anime regexes](https://raw.githubusercontent.com/Vidhin05/Releases-Regex/main/merged-anime-regexes.json) into `Regex → Preferred Regex Patterns`
-   - This regex labels all streams with tier rankings based on reputation/quality of release groups per Trash Guide.
-You will need to reimport the regex occassionally whenever Vidhin pushes an update to the regex because many AIOStreams instances will only allow the use of the latest update.
+   - This regex labels all streams with tier rankings based on reputation/quality of release groups per Trash Guide ([read more over at his github](https://github.com/Vidhin05/Releases-Regex/blob/main/README.md)).
+You will need to reimport the regex occassionally whenever Vidhin pushes an update to the regex because many AIOStreams instances will only allow the use of his latest update regex.
  - Optional: Under `Matching`, enable `Season/Episode Matching` and `Title Matching`  with `Match Year (1 Year Tolerance)` and `Exact Matching Mode` selected.
 I suggest boosting the Similarity Threshold from 0.85 to 1.
 Adjust these settings as needed.
  - Under `Deduplicator`, select all 3 `Detection Methods`.
 Set to `Aggressive` for `Multi-Group Behaviour`.
 Leave everything else as default (Single Result).